-- It’s quite clear that we’ll be using 值符 to represent the appellant because the roles have switched and the original defendant is now the initiator of the new suit.
-The point is that there is a new initiator for this situation, so we need to adjust for this and not blindly stick to the original symbols before the situation change. 值符 sits with 辛 Metal which happens to be the birth year of the appellant so there is not doubt that we should use the origninal defendant, now appellant, is represented by 值符。 Coincidence?
+- It’s quite clear that we’ll be using 值符 to represent the appellant because the roles have switched, and the original defendant is now the initiator of the new suit.
+The point is that there is a new initiator for this situation, so we need to adjust and not blindly stick to the original symbols when the situation changes. 值符 sits with 辛 Metal, which happens to be the birth year of the appellant, so there is no doubt that we should use the original defendant, now appellant, represented by 值符。 Coincidence?
 I wouldn’t think so.

-- 值符 is in the Fire sector of 离 whereas the defendant is in the Earth sector of 坤。Fire gives birth to Earth, so the usual way of assessing this is that the plaintiff will eventually ask to settle with the defendant or ‘give in’.
-But we’ll need to dig deeper as see if this settled is a voluntary one, or forced one by judgement.
+- 值符 is in the Fire sector of 离 whereas the defendant is in the Earth sector of 坤。 Fire gives birth to Earth, so the usual way of assessing this is that the plaintiff will eventually ask to settle with the defendant or ‘give in’.
+But we’ll need to dig deeper to see if this settlement is voluntary or forced by judgement.

-- Now, does it not surprise anyone that the appellants 辛 is sitting on 丙 which is the symbol representing the defendant (original plaintiff)?
-It’s a very clear sign that whatever is happening now is somewhat personal. 辛 + 丙 is also known as 干合悖师 which can represent someone being rash or irrational, especially when it’s coupled with an inauspicious gate which is 伤门 in this case.
+- Now, does it not surprise anyone that the appellants 辛 is sitting on 丙, which is the symbol representing the defendant (original plaintiff)?
+It clearly shows that whatever is happening now is somewhat personal. 辛 + 丙 is also known as 干合悖师 which can represent someone being rash or irrational, especially when it’s coupled with an inauspicious gate which is 伤门 in this case.
 The appellant’s sector (离 Fire) also opposes the sector representing the appeal (兑 Metal).

-- An even more interesting thing is to look at where 辛 Metal is on the Earth chart (地盘).
-It’s in 巽 on the top-left and it sits below 壬 Water.
+- Looking at where 辛 Metal is on the Earth chart (地盘) is even more interesting.
+It’s in 巽 on the top-left and sits below 壬 Water.
 This has a lot of significance when we’re using Qi Men Dun Jia for lawsuits because of what 壬 Water represents.
-It actually represents a jail, but it’s not that the appellent will end up in jail, but it’s a sign clear sign of the outcome of the case and who will be shunned so to speak.
+It represents a jail, but it’s not that the appellant will end up in jail.
+It’s a sign of the case’s outcome and who will be shunned, so to speak.

-- Let’s bring a bit of attention to the sector representing the defendant (original plaintiff): You’ll see 丙 + 癸 there which known as 华盖悖师，which is a symbol for being harmed or someone causing trouble.
-The position of 丙 Fire and the Gate that appears (杜门) suggests he’s really not in the mood for this anymore for practical reasons, but spirit-wise, he’ll definitely still fight this as 天英 appears and it is in a very strong position.
+- Let’s bring a bit of attention to the sector representing the defendant (original plaintiff): You’ll see 丙 + 癸 there, which is known as 华盖悖师， which is a symbol for being harmed or someone causing trouble.
+The position of 丙 Fire and the Gate that appears (杜门) suggests he’s not in the mood for this anymore for practical reasons, but spirit-wise, he’ll definitely still fight this as 天英 appears, and it is in a very strong position.

-- Now, you might be asking whether we’re able to assess just how much trouble this 癸 Water is going to be and what will happen.
+- Now, you might be asking whether we can assess how much trouble this 癸 Water will be and what will happen.
 We can, of course.
 This 癸 Water is not going to harm 丙 Fire at all because 癸 Water here is also in its Tomb (墓) position.
 We can even look at where 癸 Water is on the Heavens chart (天盘) to see exactly how it’ll impact our 丙 Fire defendant.

 - Lastly, we can also assess the position representing the judge and how it relates to the positions of the appellant, defendant, and appeal, as well as who he/she favours in the judgement.
-I will refrain from commenting too much on this for obvious reasons as this has to do with the judges and courts.
+I will refrain from commenting too much on this for obvious reasons, as this concerns the judges and courts.

-There is one last final signal in the chart that shows a clear disadvantage.
-In Qi Men Dun Jia there are three harms or ‘disadvantages’ we call 三害 which refer to 墓，击刑，空亡。 Each sector has a different effect on the 10 Heavenly Stems, so please take note of where 辛 Metal resides and ask yourself if this is a good position for 辛 Metal to be in.
+One last final signal in the chart shows a clear disadvantage.
+In Qi Men Dun Jia, there are three harms or ‘disadvantages’ we call 三害 which refer to 墓，击刑，空亡。 Each sector has a different effect on the 10 Heavenly Stems, so please take note of where 辛 Metal resides and ask yourself if this is a good position for 辛 Metal to be in.

-The appellant is clearly at a disadvantage here and there is hardly any positive sign showing up in the charts other than the fact that the relevant signs and sectors in the chart are all in an ’empowered’ state, meaning this event is definitely going to happen and that the appellant will take action (which we already know).
+The appellant is clearly at a disadvantage here.
+There is hardly any positive sign showing up in the charts other than the fact that the relevant signs and sectors in the chart are all in an ’empowered’ state, meaning this event is going to happen and that the appellant will take action (which we already know).
 Being in an ’empowered’ state does not signify an advantage, only the speed and intensity of the event.
 The point is whether taking action is the right move to do here.

-Based on the above chart, I don’t think the appeal will be rejected outright and it will still move to the Court of Appeal, but my professional opinion on the matter is that it won’t have any material impact on the original verdict.
+Based on the above chart, I don’t think the appeal will be rejected outright, and it will still move to the Court of Appeal.
+Still, my professional opinion is that it won’t have any material impact on the original verdict.

 When Will It Manifest?

-I’ve always said that it’s sometimes pointless to assess a Qi Men Dun Jia chart without figuring out when things will manifest.
-If you’re oblivious to the timeline of events, you won’t be able to make effective decisions because things can unfold in a matter of days, months, and even years.
-Most issues are time-sensitive so it’s ideal that we’re able to figure out when the event will unfold so it won’t hold as much weight.
+I’ve always said that assessing a Qi Men Dun Jia chart is sometimes pointless without figuring out when things will manifest.
+Because if you can’t act on it timely, the Qi Men Dun Jia chart is as good as useless.
+If you’re oblivious to the timeline of events, you won’t be able to make effective decisions because things can unfold in days, months, and even years.
+Most issues are time-sensitive, so ideally, we can figure out when the event will unfold so it won’t hold as much weight.

-I guess knowing when the events will manifest in the case of this lawsuit is less relevant as we simply need legal proceedings to run their due course and it’s out of the control of the appellant.
-We can still look at when the above issues stated in the charts will manifest just out of curiosity though.
+I guess knowing when the events will manifest in the case of this lawsuit is less relevant as we need legal proceedings to run their due course, and it’s out of the appellant’s control.
+We can still look at when the above issues stated in the charts will manifest just out of curiosity.